Host a PCP Sunday on November 3, 2019

 On November 24th, 1964, Dr. Paul Carlson was martyred by Simba rebels in DR Congo.

-Today, more than 50 years of serving Congo, Paul Carlson Partnership invites you to join us in honoring the legacy of this missionary hero.
+Today, more than 50 years of serving Congo, we invite you to join us on November 3, 2019 and host a PCP Sunday at your church to remember the legacy of Dr. Paul Carlson.

 Share Your Story

 What does the name “Paul Carlson” mean to you?
 Many people remember hearing about the death of Dr. Paul Carlson or have a connection to the Carlson family.
 We would love to hear from you!
 Email us at firstname.lastname@example.org.